ABOUT US

 Access Provider Services

-Access Providers, also known as Support Service Providers (SSPs), act as a link – the “eyes and/or ears” – between someone who has a combined loss of both hearing and sight, and the surrounding environment.
-Specifically, APs provide access to information, safe travel and brief social communication.
-The result is that persons who are DeafBlind are better able to make informed choices, more fully engage in their community, communicate with others, and, ultimately, enjoy life with greater freedom and independence.
+Access Providers, also known as Support Service Providers (SSPs), serve as a vital link between individuals with combined vision and hearing loss and the surrounding environment.
+APs provide access to information, safe travel, and brief social communication while respecting the autonomy of the deafblind individual.
+With this support, people who are deafblind are better positioned to make informed choices and participate more fully in their communities.

 Access Provider Training